 1. Honors General Meetings: All Honors students are required to attend the Honors fall and spring general meetings.

-2. Leadership: All Honors students are strongly encouraged to take at least one leadership role in the Honors Program or another university-recognized organization during their undergraduate years, such as:
+2. Leadership: All Honors students are strongly encouraged to take at least one leadership role in the Wood Honors College or another university-recognized organization during their undergraduate years, such as:

 - HSO committee chair or assistant chair